lucapette/website/content/writing/vim-for-rails-developers-recursive-macros-and-ack.markdown

 ---
-categories:
+tags:
   - vim
 date: "2011-05-24T00:00:00Z"
 description: How to use vim macros and ack.vim to get done repetitive tasks
 keywords: vim, rails, recursive macros, macro, ack, ack.vim
-title: 'Vim for Rails developers: Recursive macros and Ack.vim'
+title: "Vim for Rails developers: Recursive macros and Ack.vim"
 ---

 Programmers are [lazy](http://c2.com/cgi/wiki?LazinessImpatienceHubris).
 We all